-2.3 Exploring an alternative model
+2.3 Exploring an alternative model: "shades-of-gray"

 Let's consider an alternative model with a less stringent definition of "success".
 Instead of defining success as finding our soul mate, and pairing up with anybody else as failure, we might consider the score of the person that we ultimately pair off with as a numerical measure of the success of our endeavor.
 In other words, committing to somebody with a relatively high score is still considered a pretty good outcome, even if it wasn't the optimal one.
+So with this approach, the metric that we seek to optimize is not the probability of matching with one's soulmate, but rather to maximize the average expected score of the person we match with.
+We'll refer to this as the "shades-of-gray" approach.

-While the underlying math for this optimization is perhaps very different, modifying our simulation to reflect this different objective is almost trivial.
+While the underlying math for the analytical solution for this optimization is perhaps very different, modifying our simulation to reflect this different objective is straightforward.

-'''

-I am content with any decent match

-spouse.scores[case.idx] <- score[spouse.index]

-'''
+''' Numeric vector to store score of match spouse.scores <- numeric(length = num.iterations) Record compatibility score of the matched person spouse.scores[case.idx] <- score[spouse.index] '''